redox-os/rfcs/text/0000-userspace-signals.md

 The SIGCONT signal cannot be ignored either, in the sense that sending a SIGCONT will always continue the target process, but userspace can choose whether or not it will be caught.
 The pending and masked bits for SIGCONT will thus have the same behavior as regular signals, except `kill` will unconditionally transition the thread from _stopped_ to _blocked_ first.

 POSIX requires the generation of SIGCONT to discard all pending stop signals, and vice versa.
-Since the `kill` implementation is mutex-synchronized, this should (TODO?) be relatively easy to synchronize.
+Since the `kill` implementation is mutex-synchronized, this should be relatively easy to synchronize.

 ## Realtime signals